Sleep apnea: Mechanism

-When breathing is paused, carbon dioxide builds up in the bloodstream.
+The causes of obstructive sleep apnea are complex and individualized, but typical risk factors include narrow pharyngeal anatomy and craniofacial structure.
+When anatomical risk factors are combined with non-anatomical contributors such as an ineffective pharyngeal dilator muscle function during sleep, unstable control of breathing (high loop gain), and premature awakening to mild airway narrowing, the severity of the OSA rapidly increases as more factors are present.
+When breathing is paused due to upper airway obstruction, carbon dioxide builds up in the bloodstream.
 Chemoreceptors in the bloodstream note the high carbon dioxide levels.
 The brain is signaled to awaken the person, which clears the airway and allows breathing to resume.
 Breathing normally will restore oxygen levels and the person will fall asleep again.
 This carbon dioxide build-up may be due to the decrease of output of the brainstem regulating the chest wall or pharyngeal muscles, which causes the pharynx to collapse.
-People with sleep apnea experience reduced or no slow-wave sleep and spend less time in REM sleep.
+As a result, people with sleep apnea experience reduced or no slow-wave sleep and spend less time in REM sleep.